Hassan Al Thawadi - Accessible and affordable 2022 World Cup in Qatar will bring a post Covid-19 world together | Goal.com

 Al Thawadi also touched upon the importance of keeping a balance between affordability for the fans and the costs incurred by the service providers during the World Cup.
 That being said, he also highlighted the fact that Qatar will keep in mind the economic impact of the pandemic worldwide.

-"In a Covid-19 world, you cant have a fixed assumption.
-But there is no doubt.
-We are working for it to be an accessible World Cup.
+"In a Covid-19 world, you can't have a fixed assumption.
+But there is no doubt that we are working for it to be an accessible World Cup.
 We are hopeful of the numbers we hoped to have even before Covid-19.

 "But the economic condition of the world is a factor.
 We have to keep a balance to ensure it is an affordable World Cup.
 It is at a balancing point where the pricing should be affordable for the fans but will help service providers and airlines to function properly as well," he added.